Social Icons

 Directed by Robert Longo

-Johnny Mnemonic is a popular movie for those who were born earlier, but even seeing it now I still understand why I did not like it much back then.
-The short story it is based on does not have like ninety percent of the characters that are in the movie, so if you get to read the short story, do not be alarmed.
+Johnny Mnemonic is a popular movie for those who grew up with it, but even watching it now, I understand why I didn’t love it back then.
+The short story it’s based on doesn’t include about 90% of the characters in the movie, so if you read the story, don’t be surprised.

 0 comments: